 Cutting and Fitting: PEX is cut and fit with specialized fittings and tools.Continue to 9 of 9 below.

-Appearance: Dull black rigid pipe, usually one inch or less in diameter.
+Appearance: Dull black rigid pipe, usually one inch or less in diameter but available in sizes as large as 10 inches in diameter.

 Description: Black pipe looks almost exactly like galvanized iron pipe, except it is darker and specifically designed for gas applications.

 Prevalent Use: Natural gas or propane supply pipes.
 It is often used for feeding gas supply to the furnace, boiler, or water heater.

-Cutting and Fitting: Can be cut using a reciprocating saw or hacksaw.
+Cutting and Fitting: Can be cut using a reciprocating saw or hacksaw, or a tubing cutter for smaller pipes.
 The pipe is joined using threaded black pipe fittings.